chpc-uofu/spack-config/readme.md

 ### User space usage

+To get started, here's [long but informative video](https://youtu.be/edpgwyOD79E).

 It may be a good idea to test if installation of a package works as intended in installing it to home directory before deploying to the `sys` branch.
 This same approach can be used by an user to extend CHPC installed programs by his/her own.

 For this we need to create user Spack configuration that upstreams to the CHPC installation.